Lee-moran/Planet_Earth/README.md

 <img width="1233" alt="logged in" src="https://user-images.githubusercontent.com/92300148/180832197-019fc69d-3822-4d11-ae49-76504723a0fd.png">
 <img width="1279" alt="User already loged in " src="https://user-images.githubusercontent.com/92300148/180832206-cf327ade-81fc-423d-8e68-bbfae78abc18.png">

+I decided that any new post or comment added by the user needs approval, reasons being:

+I have no one to moderate the post, that is the reason any posts coming from user needs to be approved by admin first, they will be left as a draft until admin approves.
+To prevent spam, and/or post that is unrelated to Planet Earth To make sure the language is appropriate

 ## User stories:
 1) As a Site User I can view a list of posts so that I can select one to read